School code: 3962

 When will I make payments for the Spanish Immersion Program?

-Payments toward the program fee are scheduled throughout the months before the summer program begins.
+Payments toward the program charge are scheduled throughout the months before the summer program begins.

 How can I make the payments?